Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Preliminaries

 \subsection{Temporal Point Processes}

 TPPs~\citep{Daley2008} are widely used to model the occurrence of events in continuous time.
 A marked TPP typically associates each event with both an event timestamp $t$ and an event type $e$.
-Mathematically, a realization of a marked TPP is a sequence of events $\{(t_i,e_i)\}_{i=1}^N$ over an observation window $[0,T]$, where $N$ is random and $e_i$ belongs to a discrete set of event type $\mathcal{E}=\{1,2,\cdots,E\}$.
+Mathematically, a realization of a marked TPP is a sequence of events ${(t_i,e_i)}_{i=1}^N$ over an observation window $[0,T]$, where $N$ is random and $e_i$ belongs to a discrete set of event types $\mathcal{E}={1,2,\cdots,E}$.
+There are two equivalent approaches to modeling TPPs: through the conditional intensity function and through the conditional density function.
 The conditional intensity function is written as:

 The conditional intensity function specifies the expected number of events occurring within an infinitesimal interval $[t,t+\delta_t)$, given the past history $\mathcal{H}_{t}^-$ up to but not including $t$. $*$ indicates the conditioning on history.
 To fit a TPP model to observed data, the log-likelihood function is: